Are you looking to expand your client base and drive new revenue?

 A smaller start-up could get by with a more focused list of goals for the initial stage of its lifespan.
 For example: it’s useful to document what it is your business does, who you want to sell to, what kind of revenue growth you need in the first quarter or year of the business, what kind of employees you want to attract – all these things are important.

-If you have clarity about your business goals the rest of the process will flow more smoothly.
+If you have clarity about your business goals the rest of the brand strategy development process will flow more smoothly.

 And, of course, it’s important these goals are measurable so you can track progress and make adjustments as you determine what is and isn’t working over time.